FGtatsuro/infra-bridgehead/README.rst

 |Build Status|

-This project generates the base image for various infrastructures by Packer_.
+This project generates the base image for various infrastructures.

 It is mainly used for infrastructure testing on CI.
 The contents it includes are  as follows.

 - Python(>= 2.7.9) (For Ansible)
-- Ruby(>= 2.0) (For Serverspec only if building image with 'withruby' tag)
+- Ruby(>= 2.0) (For Serverspec only if building image including tasks with 'ruby' tag)

 Supported image platforms are here.